INFURA/ipfs-copy/README.md

 > Pin your existing IPFS files stored in Infura in 3 steps.

 ## Step 1 - Create your Infura IPFS Project
-Register a new account at https://infura.io (if you don't have one already), and set up your IPFS project following the instructions.
+To interact with the Infura IPFS API, you need to [register your account](https://infura.io/register) and set up your IPFS project.

-At the end of the process you will be redirected to the settings page where you find your credentials:
+After the registration, you will be redirected to the settings page, where you find your credentials to authenticate with:
-- PROJECT_ID
+- **PROJECT_ID**
-- PROJECT_SECRET
+- **PROJECT_SECRET**

 ![ipfs-copy Infura credentials settings page](./ipfs-copy-tutorial-creds.png)

-## Step 2 - Define a file with CIDs you want to migrate/pin
+## Step 2 - Prepare a migration file
-Prepare a file with CIDs separated by a line-break character `\n`.
+Create a file containing IPFS CIDs separated by a line-break character `\n`.

 Example file:
 ```